Cable modem: CDLP

 The Australian ISP BigPond employed this system when it started cable modem tests in 1996.
 For a number of years cable Internet access was only available in Sydney, Melbourne and Brisbane via CDLP.
 This network ran parallel to the newer DOCSIS system for several years.
 In 2004, the CDLP network was terminated and replaced by DOCSIS.

-CDLP has been also rolled out at the French cable operator Numericable before upgrading its IP broadband network using DOCSIS.
+CDLP has also been rolled out at the French cable operator Numericable before upgrading its IP broadband network using DOCSIS.

 DVB/DAVIC

 Digital Video Broadcasting (DVB) and Digital Audio Visual Council (DAVIC) are European-formed organizations that developed some cable modem standards.
 However, these standards have not been as widely adopted as DOCSIS.

 IEEE 802.14

 In the mid-1990s the IEEE 802 committee formed a subcommittee (802.14) to develop a standard for cable modem systems.
 IEEE 802.14 developed a draft standard, which was ATM-based.
 However, the 802.14 working group was disbanded when North American multi system operators (MSOs) instead backed the then-fledgling DOCSIS 1.0 specification, which generally used best-effort service and was IP-based (with extension codepoints to support ATM for QoS in the future).
 MSOs were interested in quickly deploying service to compete for broadband Internet access customers instead of waiting on the slower, iterative, and deliberative processes of standards development committees.
 Albert A. Azzam was Secretary of the IEEE 802.14 Working Group, and his book, High-Speed Cable Modems, describes many of the proposals submitted to 802.14.